CodeScop/Oge-Mai-Field-Guide/desertresources.md

 - **Sources:**
   - 3PC Battles: Bruja (900 words for 1-2), Czanus (700 words for 0-1), Yasri (1250 words for 1)
-  - Gansu Battles: Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 2), Wetu (1100 words for 1), Arenica (1350 words, 1 Steel Dagger for 1)
+  - Gansu Battles: Pipit (900 words for 0-1, usually 1 with Luck), Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 2), Wetu (1100 words for 1), Arenica (1350 words, 1 Steel Dagger for 1)
   - Shrine GO Battles: Wavi Ooze (330 words for 0-1)
   - ShrineMar Battles: Zosimas (575 words for 0-1), Zosimaga (600 words for 0-1), Balatros (700 words for 0-1), Balatras (785 words for 0-1), Osemar (1000 words for 1)
   - 3PC Wooden Chest: 1